-I am an Assistant Professor of Guitar at Berklee College of Music.
-I am a Lecturer at Boston University and I teach in the Berklee City Music program.
+I am an Associate Professor of Guitar at Berklee College of Music where I have taught since 2012.
+In 2020, I was given the Berklee Distinguished Faculty Award for outstanding teaching and leadership at the college.
 I was a faculty member at the Roland Hayes School of Music from 2008-2014 and the Guitar Coordinator at the Boston Arts Academy from 2000 to 2003.
 I have performed with many preeminent artists, including Blue Note recording artist Kurt Elling, Grammy award-winner Dave Samuels, pianist Aaron Goldberg, Backstreet Boys, Ally Brooke from 5th Harmony, NBC's The Voice contestant James Wolpert, and former United States Poet Laureate Robert Pinsky.
 I have over 100 recording credits as a guitarist, engineer, and/or producer.

 My influences are (in no particular order): Jimi Hendrix, John Coltrane, Miles Davis, John McLaughlin, Eddie Van Halen, Nuno Bettencourt, Joe Satriani, Randy Rhoads, Bill Evans, Charlie Hunter, Joe Pass, Pat Metheny, Pat Martino, Bill Frisell, John Scofield, Jimmy Page, Ben Monder, Wayne Krantz, Stevie Ray Vaughan, B.B.
 King, Eric Clapton, Wayne Shorter, Sebastian Mueller, The Beatles, George Benson, Albert King, Herbie Hancock, Tony Williams, Slash, Kurt Rosenwinkel, and so on...